Quick overview

 Tip for article

 Tip: An uncontested divorce (divorce by agreement) is a scenario where the spouses separate but are able to agree on child custody and property settlement.
-In our article, we will look at how to achieve an uncontested divorce and what to prepare for in court proceedings.
+In our article, we look at how to achieve an uncontested divorce and what to prepare for in the court proceedings.

 Conditions for shared care: consent and ability to agree